adityasngh/testrepo/README.md

 # testrepo
-First repo with regards to Coursera IBM Data Science Certification Time to make the first edit
+First repo with regards to Coursera IBM Data Science Certification.
+Time to make the first edit.